KVlearn/web-Sprint-Challenge-User-Interface-and-Git/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

 Inline - Doesnt start on a new line- (a , img , span)
-        Occupy just the width it requires (height/width setting doesnt apply ! cant give them...)
+        Occupy just the width it requires .
-Inline Block -  same as inline, but can use block property - but u can set the height/width (the block property is Force Starts on a new line)
+Inline Block -  same as inline, but can use block property - but u can set the height/width .
+Display block property is Force Starts on a new line.
 Occupy the full width available horizontally (div, li, p , h1) Grabs all the available size and Always stack on top of the other !